M4K4TT4CK/Holibuddy_Android_App/README.md

 ### 8. Viewing and Editing Adventures:
     - Access the list of excursions from a vacation's detailed view.
     - Select an excursion to view its details, where you can also edit or delete the information.
     - Use Google Search Adventures to get ideas for additional adventures.
+Opens within application.

 ### 9. Setting Alerts for Adventures:
     - While adding or editing an excursion, you can set an alert for the excursion date.